Health concern on your mind?

 For more information, see the topic Stress Management.

 How you think can affect how you feel.
-You may be able to reduce your pain by having positive thoughts.
+You may be able to reduce your pain by stopping negative thoughts.
 You can change what you say to yourself about your pain.
 To help your outlook, try the methods described in these topics:

 WebMD Medical Reference from Healthwise